General Information on Teaching Development Fellowships, 2011-2012

 The final amount of the stipend is based on the number of months you requested in your application.
 For each full month of tenure, the NEH pays $4,200.
 Thus, a fellowship for 5 months would carry a stipend of $21,000 ($4,200 X 5 months).
 NEH does not allow its fellows to increase the length of their awards from that designated in their applications; fellows may, however, decrease the length of their awards from that mentioned in their applications.

-You should be certain of the tenure period entered on the acceptance form so that no changes will be required at a later date.
-The dates of tenure given on the acceptance form may be different from the dates requested in the application.
-Please note that tenure must begin on the first day of the month and end on the last day of the month.
+You should be certain of the term dates entered on the acceptance form so that no changes will be required at a later date.
+The dates of term given on the acceptance form may be different from the dates requested in the application.

 While you may hold other fellowships (e.g., sabbaticals and supplemental grants) or grants during fellowship tenure, you may not hold other awards from the NEH Division of Research Programs during the fiscal or calendar year or years in which you hold an NEH Teaching Development Fellowship.

-- How would you like the stipend paid?: Fellowship stipends are paid in installments and prorated according to the length of tenure.
-Typically, the first payment is made at the beginning of the tenure period and subsequent payments are made quarterly through the tenure of the award.
+How would you like the stipend paid?: Fellowship stipends are paid in installments and prorated according to the term length.
+Typically, the first payment is made at the beginning of the term period and subsequent payments are made every third month through the fellowship term.
 The payment schedule and amounts for your particular award will be provided with the letter officially awarding the fellowship.

 All payments are made electronically by the U.S. Treasury Department and can be deposited either in your bank account or in your employing institution’s bank.
 Please indicate the option you prefer.
 Please choose only one.

 - Payments electronically deposited into an account of your employing institution also using the Automated Clearing House (ACH) system.
 Some institutions are willing to continue paying fringe benefits if payments are made through them.
-If you think that this opportunity is available to you, please consult with your employing institution and complete the bank transit information.
+If you think that this opportunity is available to you, please consult with your employing institution.

-- Acceptance and Certification: You must accept or decline the offer of a 2010-2011 NEH Teaching Development Fellowship not later than Friday, April 30, 2010.
-To accept the award, you must complete and submit the acceptance form by this deadline.
+- Acceptance and Certification: You must accept or decline the offer of a 2011-2012 NEH Teaching Development Fellowship award not later than Friday, April 29, 2011.
+To accept the award, please complete, sign, and return the acceptance form to the NEH Teaching Development Fellowships Program by either scanning and e-mailing it to @email or faxing it to (202) 606-8204 by this deadline.